Daniel-Diaz/gmail-simple/README.md

 Here are the ones you'll need for this library, depending on what you want to do.

 * For sending mails: `https://www.googleapis.com/auth/gmail.send`.

+## GHC Compatibility

+Stack is used to check for compatibility against different GHC versions and dependencies.
+To see the list of supported snapshots, see [build-script.sh](https://github.com/Daniel-Diaz/gmail-simple/blob/main/build-script.sh).